GuillaumeBonnet/lwc-typing-article/README.md

 ## Closing words

-Typing LWC components with a TypeScript file and the ts-check verification is a quick an easy way to improve its developer experience and code quality.
+Typing LWC components with a TypeScript file and the ts-check verification is a quick an easy way to improve developer experience and code quality.
 It is noncommittal and has the advantage to be used on a per-file basis for tryouts.